The Master of Sciences in Communication Disorders (M.S.) Curriculum

 Provide Life-Changing Care to Your Clients

 Develop the skills you need to help people live their fullest lives.
-Learn more about the online master’s in speech-language pathology program from Emerson.
+Learn more about the online Master of Sciences in Communication Disorders (M.S.) program from Emerson.